Strategies to build your child’s reading comprehension skills

 Above all, help your students understand that reading is always an active process.
 They should not just be looking at words across a page but should be questioning and connecting to them as well.
 After all, that is the magic and power of the written word: its ability to help us both challenge the world around us and find our place in it.

-For more reading, check out our article on signs your child needs a reading tutor or information about Orton-Gillingham tutoring.
+For more reading, check out our article on signs your child needs a reading tutor or information about our Reading Tutoring in Chicago or Orton-Gillingham tutoring.

 About the author: